-Trafficking is the recruitment, transportation, transfer, harbouring or receipt of a person for the purpose of exploiting that person through slavery, forced labour, sexual servitude, debt bondage, organ removal or other forms of exploitation.
+Under the Trafficking Protocol, to which Australia is a signatory, trafficking is defined as the recruitment, transportation, transfer, harbouring or receipt of a person for the purpose of exploiting that person through slavery, forced labour, servitude, debt bondage, organ removal or other forms of exploitation.

-Traffickers move their victims through the use of force, threat, coercion, deceptive or abusiv a means.
+Traffickers move their victims through the use of force, threat, coercion, or other deceptive or abusive means.

 Trafficking is a violation of human rights and a serious crime.
 While exploitative practices such as forced labour, slavery and practices similar to slavery often occur as a result of trafficking, this is not always the case.
-For example, the International Labour Organisation estimates that at any one time there are 2.5 million victims of trafficking world wide and 12.4 million victims of forced labour.
+For example, in 2012, the International Labour Organisation estimated that at any one time there are 9.1 million victims of trafficking world wide and 20.9 million victims of forced labour.

 It is important to understand that people trafficking and people smuggling are different.
-Like trafficking, people smuggling involves the illegal movement of people.
-Unlike trafficking, people smuggling does not involve moving people for the purpose of exploitation after arriving in the destination country.
+People smuggling involves the illegal movement of people and does not involve moving people for the purpose of exploitation after arriving in the destination country.
 The United Nations Office of Drugs and Crimes states one of the major differences between trafficking and people smuggling is that smuggled migrants consent to the smuggling, while trafficking victims “have either never consented or, if they initially consented, that consent has been rendered meaningless by the coercive, deceptive or abusive actions of the traffickers”.

 Trafficking in Australia

 Australia is a destination country for people who have been trafficked.
 The exact number of people trafficked to Australia each year is not known.
-Between January 2004 and April 2009, the Australian Federal Police (‘the AFP’) undertook over 270 investigations and assessments of allegations of trafficking and offences related to trafficking such as slavery and sexual servitude.
-There have been 34 people charged and seven convictions.
-Fifteen people have been identified as having been trafficked to Australia for trafficking for exploitation outside the sex industry.
-There have been no credible allegations of child trafficking since 2004.
+Since 2004, the Australian Federal Police (‘the AFP’) have undertaken over 340 investigations and assessments of allegations of trafficking and offences related to trafficking such as slavery and servitude.
+There have been fifteen convictions in Australia for slavery, servitude and trafficking since the offences were introduced under Divisions 270 and 271 of the Criminal Code.
+In 2012, 59 percent of the new investigations conducted by the AFP between July 2011 and June 2012 related to sexual exploitation, while the remainder related to other forms of labour exploitation.

 Suspected victims of trafficking and slavery who have been identified by the AFP have not always been kept under lock and key.
 Instead trafficked people may be effectively controlled through more subtle methods such as confiscation of travel documents, threats of violence, fear of being reported to authorities and social, cultural and physical isolation.
 While some trafficked people are unlawfully in Australia, others hold valid visas entitling them to work in Australia.